 Data privacy remains an evolving landscape at both the domestic and international level, with new laws and regulations being adopted and coming into effect.
-It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices.
+It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our current practices.
 Significant resources are needed to understand and comply with this changing landscape.
-Failure to comply with federal, state and international laws regarding privacy and security of personal information could expose us to penalties under such laws.
-Any such failure to comply with data protection and privacy laws could result in government-imposed fines or orders requiring that we change our practices or unwind certain lines of business, claims for damages or other liabilities, regulatory investigations and enforcement action, litigation and significant costs for remediation, any of which could adversely affect our business.
+Failure to comply with federal, state and international laws regarding privacy and security of personal information could expose us to penalties, including government-imposed fines or orders requiring that we change our practices or unwind certain lines of business, claims for damages or other liabilities, regulatory investigations and enforcement action, litigation and significant costs for remediation, any of which could adversely affect our business.
 Even absent any findings that we have violated these laws, government investigations into these issues typically require the expenditure of significant resources and generate negative publicity, which could harm our business, financial condition, results of operations or prospects.